 School Gardens for Learning

-Initially launched as a project of the UC Master Gardeners of Napa County called The School Garden Task Force, this project eventually coalesced into Napa Valley School Garden Network, led by Louann Talbert to increase the visibility and coordination of school garden educators.
+These projects eventually coalesced into Napa Valley School Garden Network, led by Louann Talbert to increase the visibility and coordination of school garden educators.
 From 2017-2020, educators met monthly to learn and grow together.

-What were once parallel efforts to support garden-based education, School Gardens for Learning became an official project of The School Garden Doctor and is jointly led by school garden educators and community members.
+What were once parallel efforts to support garden-based education, School Gardens for Learning is a growing community of practice jointly led by school garden educators and community members.

 The Z Project!

 During the summer of 2019, members of the Napa Vally School Garden Network grew veggies for the cafeteria!
 Dubbed The Z Project, this pilot involved ten school and community gardens in growing, harvesting, and selling zucchini/summer squash to for school lunch.
 Read more about The Z Project in The Napa Register.